ahmadalli/public-notes/docs/0120-games/010-rainbow-six.md

 #### Offense

 - Jackal: He can track roamers and make it difficult for them to flank.
+- Thatcher: He can disable the electrified walls.
 - Dokkaebi: She can hack cameras and make it difficult for roamers to flank.

 ### Map Specific Operator Ban